constructor-tech/alemira-proctor-moodle-plugin/README.md

 * `defaults.php` - Admin section for changing default proctored exam settings
 * `api.php` - Webhook implementing Proctor Simple API - receives information on session status changes and echeduled exams
 * `entry.php` - Learner is redirected here inside proctoring.
 Handles seemless auths and redirects to quiz

+### Local development

+* Install moodle by following the official [installation guide](https://docs.moodle.org/500/en/Installing_Moodle).
+  Use a PHP version required for your Moodle version of choice.
+The setup process will guide you through additional requirements.
+* Clone this repository into `[moodle_dir]/availability/condition/proctor`
+* Enable Developer mode and debug messages output in `Site administration → Development`
+* For rebuilding the frontend part, you have to use YUI and Shifter, see the [official guide](https://moodledev.io/docs/5.0/guides/javascript/yui)